Welcome to the Frequently Asked Questions! If you do not find your answers here, please don’t hesitate to contact us with your questions!

-On the return journey we can drop you off to Santa´s Village, railway station, the Arctic Snow Hotel or the airport as well.
+On the return journey we can drop you off to Santa´s Village, Ounasvaara or the city centre.

 In winter we usually have 10 dog-teams at the most leaving on our tours.
 However it depends on time time of the winter; in December high season we very often travel with a full tour but outside of December it is usually less.